 What time is kick-off?

-There are numerous Premier League games taking place this week including Fulham v Man Utd.
+There are numerous Premier League games taking place this weekend, including Arsenal v Chelsea at 4:30pm on Sunday.

 What TV channel is Liverpool v Burnley on?